danilaplee/next-nest/README.md

 - ```pexels-grid```

   is the frontend created in react and nextjs with custom implementation of the:
-  - paginated virtual grid
+  - Paginated virtual grid
-  - routing
+  - Server-Side Rendering
-  - server-side rendering
+  - Search
-  - search
+  - SPA Routing
-  - nested modals.
+  - Nested Routing

 ![search](docs/search.png)